eiwai81/HapAsmbl/README.md

     * The *${sample_id}_VRN2a.haplotags.tsv* file will be empty, so it is assumed this sample is **HOM_REF**.

-    * In this case, first get alignments of only VRN2a the haplotagged bam.
-Then get the read ids from this bam file as shown below:
+    * In this case, first get alignments of only VRN2a in the haplotagged bam.
+    * Then get the read ids from this bam file as shown below:

      ```bash
      # Specify target region